What Is Health Care Management? A Career Guide

 [Featured Image] A hospital administrator and two medical professionals sit at a conference table.

-Health care managers are in charge of keeping health care facilities such as hospitals, medical centers, and doctor's offices functioning and serving the community.
-They make sure the facility provides the best possible care and operates smoothly.
+Health care managers are in charge of keeping health care facilities, such as hospitals, medical centers, and doctor's offices, functioning and serving the community.
+They make sure each facility provides the best possible care and operates smoothly.

 Careers in health care management have high earning potential.
-If you're interested in the health care field but want to avoid clinical duties, then health care management provides the opportunity to make a difference in people’s lives.
+If you're interested in the health care field but don’t want to perform clinical duties, health care management provides the opportunity to make a difference in people’s lives.

 What is health care management?